 Additionally, Shayla cultivated strong partnerships throughout the community when she led the Ampersand Sexual Violence Resource Center of the Bluegrass and advocated for the needs of Survivors.
 She previously served on the board of the Kentucky Association of Sexual Assault Programs and the Domestic and Sexual Violence Prevention Coalition.

 Shayla has a heart for service, so she regularly volunteers throughout the community.
 She is an active member of Delta Sigma Theta Sorority, Incorporated and currently serves on the board for Lexington Habitat for Humanity.
 Shayla has also been a longtime volunteer with Junior Achievement of the Bluegrass and enjoys teaching youth about entrepreneurship.
 Shayla is also a former member of the Fayette County Public Schools Equity Council.

 Exercise is Shayla’s favorite form of self-care; thus, if she isn’t teaching a group fitness class or conducting a personal training session, she can be found running on some of her favorite trails located in the 2nd District.

 District 2 map

-Some of the neighborhoods located in the 2nd District include the Historic Western Suburb, Irish Town, Griffin Gate, Meadowthorpe, Masterson Station, Coventry and Belmont Farms, to name just a few.
+Some of the neighborhoods located in the 2nd District include St. Martin's Village, Griffin Gate, Georgetown Street Area, Masterson Station, Coventry, Kearney Hall and Belmont Farms, to name just a few.